graboskyc/PhillyMUG201903/README.md

 * App will push this image to S3 and update the path
 * User enters a title and post and submits
 * Trigger runs in background to run Rekognition and adds field on what Rekognition thinks the image is
+* Trigger runs in background to run Cognitive Vision API (cva) of what Azure thinks the image is
 * All viewable in `index.html`

 ## Screenshots